GHG Inventory Glossary

 Photosynthesis

 The process by which plants take carbon dioxide from the air (or bicarbonate in water) to build carbohydrates, releasing oxygen in the process.
 There are several pathways of photosynthesis with different responses to atmospheric carbon dioxide concentrations.
-(IPCC2)
+(IPCC)

 Point Sources